Harry Innes: Agitation for independence of Kentucky from Virginia and anti-federalism

 Innes was convinced that Kentucky's destiny lay in separation from Virginia.
 Decisions of the Kentucky courts were not final, and appeals had to be carried over the mountains to Richmond.
 There was no executive authority in Kentucky nor any authority to call out the militia to protect the citizens from Indian attacks.
 Innes joined the movement for immediate and unconditional separation from Virginia.
 It took eight years and ten conventions before the parties (United States, Virginia, and Kentucky) could agree upon terms of separation.
 A constitution was finally written and approved before Kentucky attained statehood.
 Innes was a member of eight of these conventions and president of the first electoral college for the choice of governor and lieutenant governor under the first state constitution.

 Even though Innes and Patrick Henry disagreed over Kentucky independence, both opposed the ratification of the Constitution.
 Considered Anti-federalists and later Democratic-Republicans, Innes, and fellow Kentuckians: John Brown, Thomas Todd, George Nicholas, John Breckinridge and Henry Clay looked to Thomas Jefferson for leadership in the emerging national party structure.
 Opposed to their politics was the Marshall family, headed by Colonel Thomas Marshall and included the future chief justice, John Marshall.
 The Marshall family became the nucleus of the Federalist Party in Kentucky and provided the core for other groups who opposed Jeffersonian politics.

 Other activities

 Concurrent with his service as a Judge and later as Attorney General, Innes practiced law, farmed, speculated in land and raised a family.
-He became a trustee of Transylvania University and an honored charter member of the Political Club of Danville.
+He became a trustee of Transylvania University and an honored charter member of the Danville Political Club.
 A scholar and lover of books, he built a distinguished library.